Create a Survey in less than 60 seconds!

 Final thoughts

-You’d be able to grow your business much faster if you focused on turning your passive customers into your promoters.
+You could grow your business much faster if you focused on turning your passive customers into your promoters.

-Focused on retaining your customers?
+Are you focused on retaining your customers?
 Check out our article on how to turn your detractors into promoters.

 pragadeesh